Fluorescence-Tools/k2dist/README.md

 ## Building and installation
-``k2dist`` can be installed from the source code in an python environment that resolves all necessary dependencies.
+``k2dist`` can be installed from the source code in a python environment that resolves all necessary dependencies.
 Alternatively, ``k2dist`` can be installed via conda.

 ### Source
-To install ``k2dist`` from the source code clone the git repository and run the setup script.
+To install ``k2dist`` from the source clone the git repository and run the setup script.

 ```commandline
 git clone https://gitlab.peulen.xyz/tpeulen/k2dist
 cd k2dist